Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Classical and quantum stochastic processes

 \subsection{Quantum extensions}

-We are interested in quantum processes that can be reduced to classical processes when they are observed or measured sufficiently often.
-We name such processes as quantum extensions of the classical stochastic process.
-This idea can be clarified by the following formal definition
+We are interested in quantum processes which reduce to a given classical process when observed or measured sufficiently often.
+We name such processes ``quantum extensions'' of the given classical stochastic process.
+The idea is that if we observe a classical stochastic process, we may think that its stochastic nature really comes from a quantum process, which has lost its coherence due to direct or indirect (i.e. coupling to some environment) measurements.
+The quantum extensions we are interested in, may then be seen as those quantum processes, where measurements are not sufficiently complete or frequent, such that the resulting process is only partially incoherent.
+This idea can be clarified by the following formal definition~\cite{MontesBiswasGorin22} :

-\paragraph{Definition. \cite{MontesBiswasGorin22}} A quantum process described by a sequence of quantum maps, $\Lambda_Q(n)$ is a quantum extension of the classical process described by $\Lambda_{\T}(n)$ if and only if
+\paragraph*{Definition:} A quantum process described by a sequence of quantum maps, $\Lambda_Q(n)$ is a quantum extension of the classical process described by $\Lambda_{\T}(n)$ if and only if